White Unicorn

 "White Unicorn" is a song by Australian hard rock band Wolfmother.
 Written by band members Andrew Stockdale, Chris Ross and Myles Heskett, it was produced by Dave Sardy for the group's self-titled debut album in 2005.
 The song was also released as the second single from the album in Australia on 26 February 2006.
-The track reached number 33 on the Australian Singles Chart and number 29 on the US Billboard Mainstream Rock chart.
+The track reached number 33 on the Australian Singles Chart and 29 on the US Billboard Mainstream Rock chart.